ucsb-cs8-s18/ucsb-cs8-s18.github.io/_lab/lab10.md

 In this lab, you will need to create two files:
 * <tt>{{page.num}}.py</tt> - file containing function definitions
-* <tt>{{page.num}}_student_tests.py</tt> - file containing test cases.
-A sample test is provided for each function.
-You will write 3 - 5 (or more) additional tests per function to confirm your code works as expected.
+* <tt>{{page.num}}_tests.py</tt> - file containing test cases.
+You are encouraged (though not required) to write 3 - 5 (or more) additional tests per function to confirm your code works as expected.
+This will not be checked by the grader, but it is good practice for the final exam---you will be expected to know how to write test cases on the final exam.
+You can see for yourself whether your test cases are working.
 * <strong>Please add a comment with you and your partner's name (if applicable) at the top of each file.</strong>

-Starter code is provided for you and are located at (you may need to refresh the page if the links do not load immediately):
+Starter code is provided for you and is located at the files below (you may need to refresh the page if the links do not load immediately):

 * [{{page.num}}.py](https://github.com/ucsb-cs8-s18/ucsb-cs8-s18.github.io/blob/master/_lab/lab10/lab10.py)
 * [{{page.num}}\_tests.py](https://github.com/ucsb-cs8-s18/ucsb-cs8-s18.github.io/blob/master/_lab/lab10/lab10_student_tests.py)